jsverse/transloco/BREAKING_CHANGES.md

 - Remove callback param support from `translate()`.
 - Remove messageformat from the library in favor of the external library.

+**We created a schematics command that'll do most of the work for you**

 ## Features

 - Missing handler support for the structural directive.